Upcoming Sessions

 See All Upcoming Sessions

-Feed Shed Loader Operations This course is part of the Fundamentals of Feedlot Nutrition, Feeding and Milling Operations learning path Loader operators are responsible for the batching process from start to finish.
-Correct loader operation plays an important role in the efficiency of the feedlot and health and performance of the cattle.
-This online course covers the basics in loader operation, walking you through the role of operating the loader safely and efficiently in the feed shed, pre-start and safety checks, feed shed organisation, correct ration batching processes and clean-up and shed hygiene.
-After completion of the online training, an on the ground competency assessment is available so you can demonstrate your skills and competency in this area.
-This needs to be completed at your feedlot and signed off by your supervisor.
-Estimated length of time It will take you approximately 1 hour to complete the online module.
+This course is part of the Fundamentals of Feedlot Nutrition, Feeding and Milling Operations online skills training.
+The feeding and milling team play an important role within the day to day operations of a feedlot.
+Understanding the different grain processing methods, processes, equipment and considerations will increase your knowledge and understanding of what you do and why the feeding and milling team are so important.
 Disclaimer & Copyright This E-learning series has been by funded grain-fed levies and matching federal government R&D contributions in consultation with the Australian Lot Feeders' Association.
 Care has been taken to ensure the accuracy of the information contained in this training course.
 However, MLA does not accept responsibility for the accuracy, currency or completeness of the information or opinions contained in this training course.
 This training course is intended to provide general information only and it has been prepared without taking into account your specific circumstances, objectives, or needs.
 You should make your own enquiries before making decisions concerning your interests.
 Your use of, or reliance on, any content is entirely at your own risk and MLA accepts no liability for any losses or damages incurred by you as a result of that use or reliance. © 2021 Meat & Livestock Australia Limited ABN 39 081 678 364.
 You may not copy, republish, download, transmit, communicate, or otherwise use this content in any way without the prior written consent of Meat & Livestock Australia Limited ABN 39 081 678 364.
 Any such enquiries should be directed to info@mla.com.au, or the Content Manager, PO Box 1961, North Sydney, NSW 2059.
 Read more

 Shopping Cart